quertc/weather-widget/README.md

 ![Screenshot](https://github.com/quertc/weather-widget/blob/master/img.PNG)

 ## Description
-This small project uses Gulp to compile SASS into CSS with the addition of vendor prefixes.
+The application uses the [Dark Sky API](https://darksky.net/dev) and Gulp to compile SASS into CSS with the addition of vendor prefixes.
-**The application uses the [Dark Sky API](https://darksky.net/dev)**

 ### Installing
 Download or clone the repository and run